recp/Qt-Dispatch/README.md

 // Usage 1: Using with lambdas

-// This function called on non-ui/background thread. void MainWindow::handleSockData(void *obj) {
+// This function called from non-ui/background thread. void MainWindow::handleSockData(void *obj) {
   // This usage requires C++11
   q_dispatch_async_main([&]() {